GSA/fpki-guides/_announcements/01_apple_common_removal.md

 | El Capitan (10.11) | iOS9 | |
 | Yosemite (10.10) |  iOS8 | |
 | Mavericks (10.9) |  iOS7 | |

-## What Will Be Impacted?
-When Apple removes COMMON, government users of iOS, macOS, and tvOS will receive errors.
+When Apple removes COMMON via an Operating System update, government users of all iOS, macOS, and tvOS versions above will receive errors.
 Errors will occur in the following scenarios:
 1. Performing smartcard logon to the government networks using PIV credentials
 2. Authenticating to the government virtual private network endpoints (VPNs) using PIV credentials
 3. Authenticating to the government internet facing authentication and collaboration portals